jaytee565/WebAnalyzer/Scripts/README.md

   - Raw text (TXT) for detailed analysis
   - Structured data (CSV) for data processing
   - Summary reports for batch operations

+## Areas for Improvement
+- Use Beautiful Soup to scrape website (Unable to scrape dynamically laoded webpages)
+- Requires large computation power due to big the usage of a big ollama model. --> Can try optimise code slightly better
+- Big ollama model has to be used to ensure accurate structured output